mcandre/elements-of-commit-style/tracking_files.md

 Medium-to-large files that are important resources, but are considered too big for version control, can be kept in online data storage, as long as instructions for obtaining them are clearly indicated in version controlled-documentation.

-## Exclude executables and other by-products
+## Exclude executables and other by-products.

 Anything computer-built from hand-written files should be excluded from version control.
 Use `.gitignore`, etc. to keep machine code and other large, computer generated files out of version control.